Disclaimer: I don't own Rosario+Vampire, nor do I make any money from the writing of this story. Simple enough, ne?

 They became his friends, they became his lifelines in a world not meant for the definition of mediocrity that was himself.
 Just because he knew he was weak, that didn't make it hurt any less.
 Though it was so stereotypically male, it hurt both his pride and his heart that he, the one man among them, couldn't do anything to protect the ones he cared about.
 Her most of all.

-The girl who had first run him over with her bike, the one with endless emerald eyes and a sea of candy pink hair, the one no-one would suspect could hurt a fly let alone another person, was anything but mediocre.
+The girl who had first run him over with her bike, the one with endless emerald eyes and a sea of candy pink hair, the one no one would suspect could hurt a fly let alone another person, was anything but mediocre.
 Her grades were exceptional, her appearance the likes of which came around once every several generations, and her appeal, her natural magnetism?
 He had fallen instantly and hopelessly in love.
 He was used to being a failure, being average, someone who didn't have many friends as a given.
 He had considered it a crime that someone as naturally gifted as her had been so desperate for a friend that she had considered him of all people as a good candidate.

-Of course, something too good to be true, usually isn't.
+Of course, something too good to be true, usually is.
 She wasn't without her own strings attached.
-Whom he had first thought human, was the farthest thing from.
+Whom he had first thought human was the farthest thing from.
 The nightmarish realm into which his father had unwittingly thrust him was pounded home when the undeniably cute young woman had sunk her fangs into his neck mere seconds after their meeting.
 At first glance he would have never suspected the girl who looked about as threatening as a kitten had enough strength even in her sealed form to crush solid concrete.

 Even as a monster, she was singled out.

-Not only was she a monster, but the pinnacle of monsters, an S-Class Super Vampire.
+Not only was she a monster, but the pinnacle of monsters, an S-class Super Vampire.
 Set above the rest, constantly aware of her superiority in every respect, it had become too much for the young vampire.
 So desperate had she been for a friend, she had even hoped to find one in human schools.
-Split into her 'Inner' and 'Outer' forms respectively thanks to the Rosario ever-present on her black choker, Tsukune didn't find the form she had taken when sealed surprising at all, not after getting to know her.
+Split into her 'Inner' and 'Outer' forms respectively thanks to the rosary ever-present on her black choker, Tsukune didn't find the form she had taken when sealed surprising at all, not after getting to know her.

 'Outer' Moka was everything 'Inner' Moka was not: openly caring and compassionate, soft-spoken, 'cute' more than 'beautiful.'
 She personified everything she thought she lacked that kept her from gaining friends, and sealed the mature, jaded vampiress inside.
 It had the unexpected side-effect of creating two separate personalities, both equally Moka yet both fundamentally different.
 Her insane strength and intimidating beauty was hidden behind soft green eyes and childishly pink hair, which should have allowed those unsettled by her power to get near her.
 For whatever reason, that wasn't the case, and 'Outer' Moka nearly became as demoralized as 'Inner' Moka.
 All the sealing had managed to do was turn her into a weakling, and gained her nothing.